ThePansmith/thepansmith.github.io/content/proposals/neoforge-smv.md

 ---

 {{< notice note >}}
-There is a [followup survey](https://forms.gle/ec68AdSHvQxVYjcY9) related to the idea of a Stable Modding Version, for both giving feedback and showing support if you wish.
+Mod Developers: There is a [followup survey](https://forms.gle/ec68AdSHvQxVYjcY9) related to the idea of a Stable Modding Version, for both giving feedback and showing support if you wish.
 With Neoforge's annual question and answer session coming up, this could be a talking point with enough support.
 {{< /notice >}}